ocelotconsulting/ocelotconsulting.github.io/_posts/2021-02-01-aws-config-compliance-automation.md

 | serviceNowItem   | Request from ServiceNow, contains one-to-many `serviceNowItem`'s  (user-friendly number & `sys_id`)        |
 {: .table}

-This tracking information can then be utilized by the different steps in the Step Function to determine the adequate course of action (open ServiceNow item, close ServiceNow item, no action, etc).
+This tracking information can then be utilized by the different steps in the Step Function to determine the adequate course of action (open ServiceNow item, close ServiceNow item, no action, etc.).

 ## All Together Now